rishikeshs22/TASK-1---Competitive-Programming/problem.md

 ## Sukriti's Dillema

 On the festival of Sangam, tents are being put on a field.
 We can consider this field as a grid.
-Location of a tent is defined by its $X$ and $Y$ coordinate.
+The location of a tent is defined by its $X$ and $Y$ coordinates.
 In total, there are N tents.
-Multiple tents can be set at a single box on this grid.
-Also, tank and tents could be on same location.
+Multiple tents can be set in a single box on this grid.
+Also, tanks and tents could be in the same location.
 We have to set up a water tank which is nearest to all the tents.
-By nearest we mean, sum of distances of this tank with all the tents should be minimum.
+By nearest, we mean the sum of distances of this tank with all the tents should be minimum.
 In our system, distance between two points $(x_1, y_1)$ and $(x_2, y_2)$ is defined as $|x_1-x_2| + |y_1 - y_2|$.
 Now, we can have multiple choices to place this water tank.
-Sukriti (the coordinator of the event) is wondering that on how many possible locations, our tank could be set up.
+Sukriti (the coordinator of the event) is wondering how many possible locations our tank could be set up.
 Help her find this.
 <hr/>

 ### Input